NicolasGraph/Expand-Textpattern/README.md

-# Textpattern how to…
+# Expand Textpattern

-Answers are plugins or tips.
+Textpattern tips and plugins for your needs.

 * [Articles](#articles)
 * [Categories](#categories)